-This two-day Conference, sponsored by the Indiana Association of Mediators in conjunction with the Indiana Chapter of the National Association of Social Workers will be held at the Radisson Hotel Indianapolis Airport on Friday, November 1 and Saturday, November 2, 2013.
-Registration for attendees will begin at 8:30 a.m. on both days.
-A detailed Conference Agenda is available for your review.
+This two-day Conference, sponsored by the Indiana Association of Mediators in conjunction with the Indiana Chapter of the National Association of Social Workers, will be held at the Hilton Garden Inn Indianapolis Northwest on Friday, September 16th and Saturday, September 17th.

 For your convenience, the following information is also available:

 - A map to the Hilton Garden Inn Indianapolis Northwest at 6930 Intech Blvd., Indianapolis, IN 46278, (317) 288-6060